 SPECIAL THANK-YOU NOTE: For the completion of issue #15 all members of the Editorial Board of Critical Stages/Scènes Critiques and all members of IATC’s Executive Committee owe (once again) special thanks to Professor Jeffrey Eric Jenkins, Executive Editor of Critical Stages/Scènes Critiques and ExCom member, and the Theatre Department of the University of Illinois at Urbana, for their most valuable financial support.
 Their generosity keeps us alive.

-*Savas Patsalidis is Professor of theatre and performance history and theory in the School of English (Aristotle University), the Hellenic Open University and the Drama Academy of the National Theatre of Northern Greece.
-He is also a regular lecturer in the Graduate Programme of the Theatre Department (Aristotle University).
+*Savas Patsalidis is Professor of theatre and performance history and theory in the School of English (Aristotle University, Thessaloniki), the Hellenic Open University and the Drama Academy of the National Theatre of Northern Greece.
+He is also a regular lecturer on the Graduate Programme of the Theatre Department at Aristotle University.
 He is the author of thirteen books on theatre and performance criticism/theory and co-editor of another thirteen.
 His two-volume study, Theatre, Society, Nation (2010), was awarded first prize for best theatre study of the year.
 In addition to his academic activities, he works as a theatre reviewer for the ejournals lavart, parallaxi, and the greekplay project.
 He is currently the president of the Hellenic Association of Theatre and Performing Arts Critics and the editor-in-chief of Critical Stages/Scènes Critiques, the journal of the International Association of Theatre Critics.